Gene Shalit

-Eugene Shalit (born March 25, 1926) is an American retired journalist, television personality, film and book critic, and author.
+Eugene Shalit (born March 25, 1926) is an American retired journalist, television personality, film and book critic and author.
 After starting to work part-time on NBC's The Today Show in 1970, he filled those roles from January 15, 1973, until retiring on November 11, 2010.
-He is known for his frequent use of puns, his oversized handlebar moustache and fuzzy hair, and for wearing colorful bowties.
+He is known for his frequent use of puns and his comical “absent-minded professor” appearance, which consists of an oversized handlebar moustache, fuzzy hair, large glasses, and colorful bow ties.

 Early life and education

-Shalit was born in New York City and raised in Newark and Morristown, New Jersey.
-In high school he wrote a humor column for the school newspaper, which Gannett has identified as "The Korn Krib".
-Shalit is of Jewish ancestry.

-Shalit wrote for The Daily Illini for six years at the University of Illinois at Urbana–Champaign (1943–1949).
+Shalit was born on March 25, 1926, in New York City, and raised in Newark and Morristown, New Jersey.
+He is of Jewish ancestry.
+In high school, he wrote a humor column for the school newspaper, which Gannett has identified as "The Korn Krib".
+Shalit wrote for The Daily Illini at the University of Illinois at Urbana–Champaign, graduating in 1949 with a Bachelor of Arts degree in science and letters.

 Career

-Shalit, according to a New York Times Magazine interview of Dick Clark, was Clark's press agent in the early 1960s.
+Shalit, according to a Dick Clark interview in The New York Times Magazine, was Clark's press agent in the early 1960s.
 Shalit reportedly "stopped representing" Clark during a Congressional investigation of payola.
 Clark never spoke to Shalit again, and referred to him as a "jellyfish".

 Shalit has been involved in reviewing the arts since 1967 and has written for such publications as Look magazine, Ladies' Home Journal (for 12 years), Cosmopolitan, TV Guide, Seventeen, Glamour, McCall's, and The New York Times.

-From 1970 to 1982, he broadcast a daily essay on NBC Radio "Man About Anything", that was carried on more stations than any other NBC network radio feature.
+From 1970 to 1982, Shalit broadcast a daily essay, Man About Anything, for the NBC Radio Network, which was NBC's most widely carried radio feature.

 In 1986, Shalit hosted a videocassette and laserdisc collection from MCA Home Video, Gene Shalit's Critic's Choice Video.
 Four images (five on the laserdisc covers) of Shalit appeared in a filmstrip on the front of the box with his reviews on the back.
 Titles included Touch of Evil, Destry Rides Again, Double Indemnity and The Ipcress File.

 Shalit announced that he would leave The Today Show after 40 years, effective November 11, 2010.
 He was quoted as saying "It's enough already", about his retirement.
 He has largely stayed out of the public eye since then, only appearing once for Willard Scott's retirement from NBC in 2015.